kubernetes/k8s.io/infra/aws/terraform/test-artifacts.k8s.io/README.md

 # infra/aws/terraform/test-artifacts.k8s.io

-Terraform to provision AWS infra for supporting test-artifacts.k8s.io.
+Terraform to provision AWS infra for supporting artifacts-sandbox.k8s.io.

 This is a cut-down version of artifacts.k8s.io for testing / development.

 ## Goals

-- create publicly-readable regional S3 buckets for serving Kubernetes artifacts.
+- create publicly-readable regional S3 buckets for serving Kubernetes non-image artifacts, as served on artifacts.k8s.io (prod) and artifacts-sandbox.k8s.io (sandbox).

 ## Applying the Terraform